 The foundation of a well-established prenuptial or postnuptial agreement should address issues that would aries in the event of a legal separation or divorce.
 These contracts should also provide for what would happen to the personal property and real estate upon the death of one party.

 If you have an underlying court order, whether it is a Final Decree, Parenting Plan or Separation Agreement, and wish to make a change in the order, a modification might be appropriate.
-There are distinct laws that pertain to the modification of alimony, child support or child custody / parenting plan and Smith-Weiss Shepard Kanakis & Spony, P.C. can help you in your pursuit of a modification.
+There are distinct laws that pertain to the modification of alimony, child support or child custody / parenting plan and Smith-Weiss Shepard & Kanakis, P.C. can help you in your pursuit of a modification.

 A reality of pre or post-divorce proceedings sometimes involves filing for restraining orders or abuse prevention orders against a party.
 A civil restraining order is a court order telling someone to stay away from you or to stop